-On March 16, 2020, the Costa Rican government declared a state of emergency meaning that borders will close on Wednesday, March 18, 2020 allowing only citizens and permanent residents to enter the country until Sunday, April 12th, 2020.
+On March 16, 2020, the Costa Rican government declared a state of emergency.
 So at this time, we will not be holding any of our camps or vacations until that state of emergency is lifted and/or the global situation improves.
 We are committed to following the Costa Rican government’s recommendations, as well as being transparent.
 We will continue to update this page as the situation develops.
 Thank you to everyone who has reached out during this time, knowing that we are a socially and environmentally responsible company which depends on tourism, yet is also committed to keeping our staff employed during this time.
 You can also find ways you can help Bodhi Surf + Yoga maintain our mission and vision, here.

 In the meantime, we will be putting out content with the aim of giving tools to help people in this time of great global stress, or to entertain them!
 We are a group of very passionate individuals who are committed to working through this to make the world a better place.
 We will do everything in our power to do so, so follow us on Facebook, Instagram, and Youtube to stay up to date.

 Bodhi Surf + Yoga is a small lodge located within a small community that can only host small groups (of 10 people max).
-At the time of updating this (March 25, 2020 in Bahia Ballena), it is business as normal.
-We are still doing our favorite things – surfing, bodysurfing, yoga, beach time, hikes into the mountains, visits to local waterfalls — alongside awesome people.
-We understand that in cities around the world, this whole situation has a pandemic-like sensation.
-We are extremely happy and feel very relaxed here in our beautiful little corner of the planet.
-It feels like the best place in the world to ride this out.
+At the time of updating this, we are in voluntary isolation and have been here since March 20, 2020).
+We are extremely lucky to be here in our beautiful home with an awesome group of people.
+We are happy and relaxed here in our beautiful little corner of the planet, and it feels like the best place in the world to ride this out.